JustinJan/Fun-Runner/README.md

 A 2D game made with Unity for Android devices. <br>
 The game is a combination of the popular mobile apps, Fun Run and Line Runner. <br>
 The objective of the game is to complete the course without colliding with the obstacles.
+To complete the game, you must finish all the levels.
 Coins can also be collected to purchase power-ups in the shop. <br>
 The multiplayer feature involves competing with other opponents to complete the course.
 When a player collides with an obstacle, they will freeze for a few seconds and will be able to continue racing afterwards.

 Single Player: